AnneLouisedb/ai4mi_project/readme.md

  By Vardan Narula, AnneLouise de Boer, Gina Luijkx, Julotte van der Beek, and Dur e Najaf Amjad

 ## Project overview
 This project is based around the SegTHOR challenge data.
-The challenge ia based on the segmentation of the following organs: heart, aorta, esophagus and trachea.
+The challenge is based on the segmentation of the following organs: heart, aorta, esophagus and trachea.
 We evaluate a range of existing models, including E-Net, U-Net, V-Net, and two U-Net variants (sU-Net, U-Net+DR) on the task of multi-organ segmentation.
 In addition, we train these architectures in the nnU-Net training pipeline.

 ### Results on test set
 #### Initial training